 Dust Collection System Design

-After a lot of research and brainstorming I came to the conclusion that I had two main directions I could take:
+After a lot of research and brainstorming, I came to the conclusion that I had two main directions I could take:

-- Low cost/very good performance dust collector system
+- Low cost, very good performance

 Dust Collection System 1 – Rockler Dust Right